 - 7#11 – R-3-5-b7-9-#11

-Again, when you have more than four notes in a chord formula, you are able to remove some of those notes in order to pair them down to a four-note grip on the fretboard.
+Again, when you have more than four notes in a chord formula, you can remove some of those notes in order to create a four-note grip on the fretboard.

-Here are the dominant family chords with the root on the 6th string for you to study, memorize and work in 12 keys around the fretboard.
+Here are the dominant family chords with the root on the 6th string for you to study, memorize and work in various keys.

 Here are the Dominant family chords with the root on the 5th string of the guitar for you to check out in the woodshed.